Best Time to Take a Caribbean Cruise: Weather, Prices & Crowds

 Additionally, late August through early October cruises are historically cheap as well.
 During this time frame, most kids across the United States are already back in school and it is also the peak of hurricane season in the region.
 If you are willing to take this risk, you can score some amazing deals during this time frame.

-The Caribbean is the most popular cruise destination, so you will have plenty of ship selection.
+Given that the Caribbean is the most popular cruise destination, you will have plenty of ship selection no matter what time of year you choose to sail.
 All major cruise lines sail to this region.

-There truly is no best cruise line to sail the Caribbean; it really is a matter of personal preference.
+As you can see, there truly is no best cruise line to sail the Caribbean; it really is a matter of personal preference.
+Trust us– we’ve sailed on all the lines and still don’t have a “favorite”.

-Even within a cruise line, there are often several classes of ships that offer different amenities and onboard activities.
-The ships will also vary in size and guest capacity.
+Once you narrow down the cruise line, you’ll see that even within the brand, there are several different classes of ships that offer different amenities and onboard activities.
+The ships also vary in size and guest capacity.

 If you are looking to cruise on the latest and greatest ships, then you are in luck.
 Most cruise lines deploy their newest ships to the Caribbean.
 Of course, these mega-ships have higher demand, so a standard week long cruise on one of these ships will likely come at a higher price point.